-A formal screening opinion was sought from the consultative bodies under Regulation 5 of the FRM Regulations regarding the likely effects of the proposed Langholm Flood Protection Scheme (Scheme) on the environment and to offer an opinion whether the works should be subjected to EIA.
+A formal screening opinion was sought from the consultative bodies under regulation 5 of the FRM Regulations regarding the likely effects of the proposed Langholm Flood Protection Scheme (Scheme) on the environment and to offer an opinion whether the works should be subjected to EIA.

 A preliminary Ecological Appraisal and screening report have been carried out, to assess whether there are any sensitivities that may be negatively impacted by the Scheme.
-Opinions from the consultees (Scottish Environment Protection Agency, NatureScot, Scottish Water & Dumfries and Galloway Council as the Planning Authority) were requested based on the screening report, to confirm whether the Scheme should be subject to an EIA.
+Opinions from the consultees were requested based on the screening report, to confirm whether the Scheme should be subject to an EIA.